tshalvi/SONiC/doc/port-si/Port_SI_Per_Speed.md

 1. STATE_DB is updated with sfp, dom and pm data.
 2. The APP_DB is updated with the connected module SI parameters.
 This is achieved through the _notify_media_settings()_ function, which uses the _media_settings.json_ file to write its contents to APP_DB: First, a key is composed for performing the JSON lookup.
 Then, the lookup is performed, and the relevant data is extracted from the JSON and stored in APP_DB.PORT_TABLE.
 3. Ports OrchAgent listens to changes in APP_DB, so when the APP_DB is updated with SI parameters, PortsOrchagent is triggered.
 Based on the data found in APP_DB, PortsOA creates a vector (a PortConfig object) that contains the SI values for a certain port and passes it as a whole to the SAI.
 Port toggling may occur when applying SI parameters: prior to transmitting them to FW, an ADMIN_DOWN signal is sent if the port was previously up.
-</br></br></br>
+</br></br>

 ## Port SI configuration (flows)

 Currently, the Notify-Media-Settings-Process is carried out only in the initialization phase of xcvrd and whenever a module is plugged in.
 After applying the port SI per speed enhancements, it will also be carried out upon port speed change events: Whenever a port speed change is detected by listening to STATE_DB, Notify-Media-Settings-Process will be called to send the most applicable SI values in the JSON to SAI.
 Port speed changes require invoking the Notify-Media-Settings-Process becuase after such a change, the lane_speed_key used for lookup in the JSON changes accordingly, and the previously configured SI values in the ASIC are no longer relevant.
-</br></br></br>
+</br></br>

-# Changes to support the discussed enhancements
+# Changes to support the enhancements

 1. Changes in SfpStateUpdateTask thread:</br></br>
     With the port SI per speed enhancements applied, we rely on the lane speed when we lookup in _media_settings,json_.
 Hence, this flow has to be triggered not only by insertion/removal of modules, but by speed configuration changes as well.</br>
     In order to establish the dependency of port SI configurations on lane speed, we need to be able to monitor speed configuration changes.
 Therefore, we will add to the SfpStateUpdateTask a listener to detect such changes: a new member will be added to SfpStateUpdateTask to listen to changes in STATE_DB.PORT_TABLE, and once such change is detected, _notify_media_settings()_ will be trigerred.
 Additionally, the SfpStateUpdateTask thread will have a new member that will store the speed and number of lanes for each port.
-For the purpose of this discussion, let's refer to it as "_speed_lanecount_dict_"
+For the purpose of this discussion, let's refer to it as "_speed_lanecount_dict_".
 </br></br>